-The Company adopted IFRS 16 Leases from January 1, 2019.
 To determine whether a contract contains a lease, the Company applies the definition of a lease under IFRS 16, namely if the contract conveys a right to control the use of an identified asset for a period of time in exchange for consideration.
-On transition to IFRS 16, the Company elected to apply the practical expedient and apply IFRS 16 only to leases that were previously identified as leases prior to adoption of IFRS 16 rather than to conduct a separate assessment of each lease.

-The Company leases assets, including buildings, machinery and equipment, vehicles and other office equipment.
+The Company leases assets, including buildings, machinery and equipment, vehicles and office equipment.
 Under IFRS 16, the Company recognizes right of use assets and lease liabilities for all leases except where the Company has elected to use the practical expedient not to recognize right-of use assets and lease liabilities for low-value assets or short-term leases under one year that are not expected to renew.
 The Company has recognized low-value assets and short-term lease payments as an expense on a straight-line basis over the lease term.
 The Company has also elected to apply the practical expedient not to separate non-lease components from lease components for which the Company is the lessee and has accounted for the combined amounts as a single lease component.